SquarePenguin101/www.squarepenguin.co.uk/content/wiki/winsetup.md

 ### Command-line Interface (CLI)

 1. Start the installer and follow the wizard in the usual manner.
-Select all components for installation The installer will download and install get_iplayer, Perl and the Windows support programs: RTMPDump, FFmpeg, MPlayer, LAME, AtomicParsley and VLC Media Player.
+Select all components for installation The installer will download and install get_iplayer, Perl and the Windows support programs: RTMPDump, FFmpeg and AtomicParsley.

+    **NOTE:** MPlayer, LAME and VLC support obsolete functionality and should not be installed.
+They will be removed from the Windows installer in a future release.
+If you wish to use VLC as media viewer, perform a full VLC installation separately.

 2. To start the CLI go to `All Programs -> get_iplayer -> Get_iPlayer` on the Start menu.
 In the Windows 8 Start screen, click the `Get_iPlayer` tile.
 The CLI will launch in a console window.
 The working directory of the console window will be the get_iplayer installation directory, typically `C:\Program Files\get_iplayer` or `C:\Program Files (x86)\get_iplayer` on 64-bit Windows.
 The CLI expects to operate in that directory, so do not change to another location.

-3. The first time MPlayer runs (i.e., the first time you download a regional or local radio programme) after a fresh installation, it will scan the available fonts on your system to update its font cache.
-This scan will produce a large volume of extra output in your console window.
-This will not affect the programme download, though it may take a long time if you have a large number of fonts installed.
-MPlayer will update its font cache whenever it detects that your installed fonts have changed.

-4. **NOTE**: Unless you opt to change the default value, the installer sets the location for recorded programmes to `iPlayer Recordings` on the Windows desktop of the administrator user who ran the installer.
+3. **NOTE**: Unless you opt to change the default value, the installer sets the location for recorded programmes to `iPlayer Recordings` on the Windows desktop of the administrator user who ran the installer.
 If you have multiple users running get_iplayer on one Windows PC, the other users will need to configure their own output folders with the CLI:

 		get_iplayer --prefs-add --output "%USERPROFILE%\Desktop\iPlayer Recordings"